moerv9/sentiment/docs/5_Sentiment.md

 # Sentiment
 The goal is to find out if trading cryptocurrency based on the overall opinion about a cryptocurrency on Twitter is able to make profits.

-Therefore, we need to find the opinions and metrics to objectively compare these opinions from People about a particular topic, in this case Bitcoin.
+Therefore, we need to find the opinions and metrics to objectively compare these opinions from people about a particular topic, in this case Bitcoin.
 This is where *sentiment analysis* comes in handy.

 Sentiment analysis is a part of *Natural Language Processing (NLP)* to systematically identify and classify opinions from text.